AdaCore/spark2014/docs/ug/en/appendix/gnatprove_limitations.rst

   the case if such cycles are due to contracts and the program is compiled with assertions disabled.

+* If a function annotated with an Ownership annotation assigns or declares an object of the related private type with Ownership either directly or inside a called subprogram, then the contract of the function might be used to prove itself, possibly resulting in a soundness issue if it is incorrect.

 Other Tool Limitations
 ----------------------